Interdicting Restructuring Networks with Applications in Illicit Trafficking: Introduction

 \section{Introduction}

 Network interdiction is a two player Stackelberg game \cite{stackelberg} between an interdictor (attacker) and an operator (defender).
-For the maximum flow network interdiction problem (MFNIP), the defender wishes to maximize the flow through the network, while the attacker attempts to minimize the flow by disrupting nodes and arcs (note that, without loss of generality, we can focus on the disruption of arcs in the network), removing them from the network \cite{orig}.
-Max flow network interdiction problems model situations where we want to move goods or services through a network, such as telecommunications, electrical power, transportation, and illicit supply networks \cite{survey}.
-In illicit supply networks, the interdiction decisions would represent disruptions to the network, with the simplest example being law enforcement arresting participants within the network.
-It is important to recognize that not all participants in an illicit supply network, such as a drug trafficking network or human trafficking network, are criminals and that non-law enforcement based interventions, such as investment in communities and rehabilitation, can also be modeled as interdiction decisions.
+For the maximum flow network interdiction problem (MFNIP), the defender wishes to maximize the flow through the network, while the attacker attempts to minimize the flow by disrupting nodes and arcs (note that, without loss of generality, we can focus on the disruption of nodes in the network), removing them from the network \cite{orig}.
+Max flow network interdiction problems model situations where we want to move goods or services through a network, such as telecommunications, electrical power, transportation, and illicit trafficking networks \cite{survey}.
+Illicit trafficking networks, such as drug trafficking and human trafficking networks, are networks where the product or service being supplied is illegal.
+In illicit trafficking networks, the interdiction decisions would represent disruptions to the network, with the simplest example being law enforcement arresting participants within the network.
+It is important to recognize that not all participants in an illicit trafficking network, such as a drug trafficking network, are engaged in criminal activity, and that non-law enforcement based interventions, such as investment in communities and rehabilitation, can also be modeled as interdiction decisions.
 Therefore, for the purposes of this paper, the term `interdiction' will be defined to be any disruptive action that alters the nodes and arcs within the illicit trafficking network.